5 Signs Your Nonprofit Is Ready to Start Its Annual Report (Even If You Think You're Not)

 If you've caught yourself saying, "We've got time…" this one's for you.

-But fall comes quickly.
-Campaign planning ramps up, Giving Tuesday demands your attention, and the need to prepare your nonprofit annual report starts.
+Campaign planning ramps up, major donor asks come in, year-end giving demands your attention, and suddenly the need to prepare your nonprofit annual report goes from "eventually" to "yesterday."
 The next thing you know, the edits, approvals, and last-minute content requests are piling up.

 So, if you're reading this, it's probably time…

-Starting now doesn’t mean doing everything at once.
-It simply gives you and your team the time to approach your nonprofit reporting process with clarity, intention, and less stress.
+Starting now doesn't mean doing everything at once.
+It simply gives you and your team the time to approach your nonprofit reporting process with creativity, intention, and less stress.
 To lead the process rather than react to it.
-To create something that feels polished, purposeful, and easy to share.
+And create something that feels purposeful, easy to share, and unmistably you.

 Still not sure you’re ready?
 Here are five signs your nonprofit’s annual report is asking for your attention now.